Post-Graduate APRN Certificate Programs

 - Completed online application

-- Applicants must submit all unofficial transcripts from their Nurse Practitioner coursework that include courses taken in Pathophysiology, Pharmacology, and Physical Assessment, to verify the requirements for NP certification.
-Official transcripts are only required if offered admission and can be sent electronically (from the issuing institution) or sent via postal mail.
+- Applicants must submit all unofficial transcripts from their original Nurse Practitioner coursework that include courses taken in Pathophysiology, Pharmacology, Physical Assessment, and your clinical courses, to verify the requirements for NP certification.
+Official transcripts will be required only if you are admitted.
+They can be sent electronically (from the issuing institution) or sent via postal mail.
 Note: mailed transcripts can take up to six weeks to arrive at the School of Nursing after the initial request.

 - Verification that you’ve completed the required statistics class.
 If you are applying for the online Streamlined AGACNP Program, this is not required.